 Large media creates a rougher surface, while smaller media gives a beautiful finish on the surface.

-Also, Inovatec has almost all shapes of vibratory bowl media, such as balls, cylinders, pyramids, cones, triangle, etc.
+Also, Inovatec has almost all shapes of vibratory bowl media, such as balls, cylinders, pyramids, cones, triangles, etc.

-The variety of shapes or their combinations provides access to all parts surface without lodging problems.
+The variety of shapes or their combinations provides access to all parts’ surfaces without lodging problems.

-To make the best quality control, Inovatec inspects every batch of raw material before it ships to the warehouse.
+To make the best quality control, Inovatec inspects every batch of raw material before shipping them to the warehouse.

 Vibratory tumbler media is carefully inspected, and size tolerance controlled within limitations.

-Usually, the deviation of ceramic media and plastic media is allowed ±1mm.
-The undersize media and the oversized media are sieves out before packaging.
+Usually, the allowed measurement of ceramic media and plastic media is ±1mm.
+The undersize media and the oversized media are removed before packaging.

 No matter steel media, ceramic media, or plastic media, we make self-tumbling before packaging.

-So that vibratory tumbler media has a good looking and ready to use when you receive it.
+So that vibratory tumbling medium has a good looking and ready to use when you receive it.

-Inovatec has over 20 years’ experience in vibratory tumbler media manufacturing.
+Inovatec has over 20 years’ experience in the manufacturing of vibratory tumbler media and industrial media tumblers.

-We pride ourselves on top quality vibro media.
+We pride ourselves on top quality vibratory media.

-Whether you are a finishing service provider, an end-user, or a distributor, our excellent tumbling media build your name in your industry.
+Whether you are a finishing service provider, an end-user, or a distributor, our excellent tumbling media will help you build your name in your industry.